Wiang Kum Kam

-To better understand and explore Wiang Kum Kam’s rich history, Trip Guru suggests visitors to choose the preferred form of transportation among the three: bicycle (50 Baht), open-air tram (500 Baht), or pony carriage (300 Baht for four people).
-Tickets can be purchased at the information center, Wat Chedi Liam, and Wat Cham Kam However, for tourists who prefer a more peaceful and intimate viewing journey, going on foot is also a choice – it will be more difficult, but at least they get to learn at their own pace.
+Get around: To better understand and explore Wiang Kum Kam’s rich history, you can choose between these three forms of transportation – bicycle (THB 50), open-air tram (THB 500), or pony carriage (THB 300 for four people); tickets can be purchased at the information center.
+For tourists who prefer a more peaceful and intimate viewing journey, going on foot is also an option – it will be more difficult, but you’ll get to learn about and view the site at your own pace.

 Though Wiang Kum Kam is located in the northern region of Thailand, getting there is quite comfortable.
-The most popular choice is to take a private taxi from downtown Chan Mai, but for the adventure seekers, they may take a tuk-tuk, which will cost them around 100 Baht one way.
-Taking a songthaew is also an option and costs around 150 Baht.
-Wiang Kum Kam is opened from 8:30AM to 5:00PM, and admission is free.
+The most popular choice is to take a taxi from downtown Chiang Mai.
+You can also take a tuk-tuk, which will cost you around THB 100 one way.
+Taking a songthaew is also an option and costs around THB 150.
 The best time to visit is between December and January.